-- 5. To apply these easing parameters to a certain type of function only, such as Rotation or Scale, in the Filters section, deselect the function types you do not want to affect. - Motion: Applies the easing parameters to the selected Position X, Position Y, Position Z and 3D Path functions - Rotation: Applies the easing parameters to the selected Angle functions. - Scale: Applies the easing parameters to the selected Scale functions. - Skew: Applies the easing parameters to the selected Skew functions. - Morphing: Applies the easing parameters to the selected Morphing Velocity functions.
-Note that it is applied to the Morphing Velocity function in the Layer Properties window, not to the basic Morphing ease in the Tool Properties view. - Other: Applies the easing parameters to all the other selected functions, such as all functions created to animate effect parameters. - 6.
-You can also adjust the easing by typing values in the Time Ratio and Value Ratio fields.
-The values are calculated in percentage. - In the Left Time Ratio and Right Time Ratio fields, type the percentage value corresponding to the length of time you want the easing to last.
-The value must be between 0% and 100%. - In the Left Value Ratio and Right Value Ratio fields, type the percentage value of how strong you want the easing out.
-The value must be between 0% and 100%. - If your Time Ratio and Value Ratio values are equal, you will have a linear motion. - 7.
-Click one of the following buttons: - Apply/Previous: Applies the easing parameters to the selected keyframes and then selects the previous keyframe in the timeline. - Apply: Applies the easing parameters to the selected keyframes. - Apply/Next: Applies the easing parameters to the selected keyframes and then selects the next keyframe in the timeline.

-• Close: Closes the dialog box.
-If you did not apply the modifications, they will be cancelled.
+- 6. To apply these easing parameters to a certain type of function only, such as Rotation or Scale, in the Filters section, deselect the function types you do not want to affect. - Motion: Applies the easing parameters to the selected Position X, Position Y, Position Z and 3D Path functions - Rotation: Applies the easing parameters to the selected Angle functions. - Scale: Applies the easing parameters to the selected Scale functions. - Skew: Applies the easing parameters to the selected Skew functions. - Morphing: Applies the easing parameters to the selected Morphing Velocity functions.
+Note that it is applied to the Morphing Velocity function in the Layer Properties window, not to the basic Morphing ease in the Tool Properties view. - Other: Applies the easing parameters to all the other selected functions, such as all functions created to animate effect parameters. - 7.
+Click one of the following buttons: - Apply/Previous: Applies the ease parameters to the selected keyframe and then jumps to the previous keyframe in the timeline so that you can adjust its ease next. - Apply: Applies the easing parameters to the selected keyframe. - Apply/Next: Applies the ease parameters to the selected keyframe, then jumps the next keyframe in the timeline so that you can adjust its ease next. - Close: Closes the dialog box.
+If you did not apply the modifications, they will be cancelled